booksandcoding/booksandcoding.github.io/_posts/2016-07-21-monthly-favourite.md

 <br />
 Some say that they would have preferred Voldemort to have been left out entirely, and I sort of agree.
 Bringing him back did seem very obvious.
 I was sort of &nbsp;hoping for a new plot line altogether.
 However it <i>was </i>good to see the aftermath of the war e.t.c and how the ministry was handling it, even if it was only mentioned briefly.<br />
 <h4>
-Scorpius and Draco - I enjoyed their relationship.</h4>
+Scorpius and Draco - I enjoyed their relationship immensly, and thought it was the best part of a bad script.</h4>
 I think the best part of the script.
 Or at least the best part of a bad bunch.
 Scorpius and Draco - unlike pretty much any other character - were pretty well developed, and I enjoyed seeing their relationship.
 I also enjoyed Scorpius and Draco's relationship and how <i>that </i>developed, over the course of what-wasn't-really-a-plot-but-an-excuse-to-make-money.
 Ahem.
 Scorpius stole the show, basically.<br />
 <br />
 I also sort of enjoyed the relationship between Albus and Harry - and I liked how maybe their relationship is bad.
 Almost every other character I felt was undeveloped.
 Scenes seemed to go by very quickly, and speech didn't flow brilliantly.
 Ugh.<br />